slsu0424/COVID19-Drug-Therapies/README.md

 This folder contains Dialog based Patient User Interface Applications(Power Virtual Agent) and related services.

+## Future Developments
+These are some ideas to expand this solution to include the following capabilities:
+-

 ## License
 Copyright (c) Microsoft Corporation